PhD in Mechanical Engineering and Biofuels

-Current position: President of Advanced Renewable Technology International Inc., USA
+Current position: President of Advanced Renewable Technology International Inc., United States of America

-For his achievements, Bernardo was awarded a Green Talent in 2012.
-The jury honoured his innovative computer-automated tool for monitoring carbon dioxide emissions, which makes it possible to assess the storage shelf life of agricultural biomasses and biochar stability.
-Afterwards, he networked with peers in his area of research and continued to collaborate with his German professor.
-As a scientist, activist, educator and proven innovator in biofuel processes, Bernardo is leading the way to make biofuel production even greener.
+Bernardo’s innovative computer-automated tool for monitoring carbon dioxide emissions makes it possible to assess the storage shelf life of agricultural biomasses and biochar stability.
+As a scientist, activist, educator, and proven innovator in biofuel processes, Bernardo is leading the way to make biofuel production even greener.

 2013 Founder and President of Advanced Renewable Technology International Inc.